You are viewing a story from harrypotterfanfiction.com

 “Looks nasty,” Charlotte commented.

 “It’ll be mostly healed by next week.”
 Dominique shrugged.
 “Really, this is nothing.
-You should see the burn Piper got three weeks ago, she needed to go into St. Mungo’s for a few days.”
+You should see the burn Piper got three weeks ago, she was in St. Mungo’s for days.”

 Rose resisted the urge to sigh.
 From the way Dominique was addressing Charlotte, you would think that they were nothing more than casual acquaintances.
 In reality, they’d spent half of the previous year going out.